loopbackio/loopback.io/pages/en/contrib/alerts.md

 ## Alerts

-Similar to [inserting images][mydoc_images]), you insert alerts through various includes that have been developed.
+Similar to [inserting images][images.html]), you insert alerts through various includes that have been developed.
 These includes provide templates through which you pass parameters to easily populate the right HTML code.

 ```
 {%raw%}{% include note.html content="This is my note.
 All the content I type here is treated as a single paragraph."